“This is my dream. I’ll decide where it goes from here.”

 —Alice; Alice’s Adventures in Wonderland

-These unique programmes, developed in partnership with Heston Blumenthal and the Fat Duck Group to develop and advance your cooking skills.
+These unique programmes, only available at Activate Learning colleges, are developed in partnership with Heston Blumenthal and the Fat Duck Group to develop and advance your cooking skills.

 At the end of this journey, you will graduate with a Professional Cookery qualification endorsed by City & Guilds.

 Whether you want to work in a professional kitchen, become a world-famous food blogger, critic or food stylist, you’ll be encouraged to interpret and apply to your own work, traditional cooking techniques and those made famous by Heston Blumenthal.

 Heston believes a successful journey through this industry is powered by a strong sense of curiosity, a desire to learn and by receiving instruction that is relevant, authentic, motivating and that sparks imagination.
 This is aligned with the Activate Learning Philosophy, which is rooted in an understanding of how the brain, motivation and emotions work together to encourage learning.